robocorp/robocorp/action_server/docs/guides/04-custom-data.md

 ## Note

-Note: `pydantic` is not really a hard dependency of `robocorp-actions` and must be included as a custom dependency in projects that require custom data models as `robocorp-actions` just uses duck-typing to check for the APIs below:
+Note: `pydantic` is not a hard dependency of `robocorp-actions` and must be included as a custom dependency in projects that require custom data models.

-- `cls.model_validate(dict)`
-- `cls.model_json_schema()`
-- `obj.model_dump_json()`

- -- in theory it'd be even possible to define a custom model that doesn't really depend on pydantic, although the replacement would need to follow the same semantics for those methods.